Something went wrong

 Propane vs. Natural Gas vs. Heating Oil: Albany Home Heating Fuel Comparison

-Families have a variety of fuels that can be used when it comes to heating.
-Natural Gas is the most common choice in Albany, used by 4,725,574 or 61% of households.
-The next most popular primary heating fuel for Albany families is Electricity, used by 1,365,710 homes (18%).
-The remaining homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).
+Homeowners have a variety of fuels to choose from when it comes to heating.
+Natural Gas is the preferred choice in Albany, used by 4,725,574 or 61% of families.
+The 2nd most popular primary heating fuel for Albany families is Electricity, used by 1,365,710 homes (18%).
+The rest of the homes are heated with Heating Oil (14%), Propane (5%), Other (1%), and Wood (1%).

 Albany County Residential Primary Home Heating Fuel (in Number of Households)